mdriscollic/docs/content/en/docs/Users/_index.md

 ---
 title: "Users"
 linkTitle: "Users"
-date: 2025-04-18
+date: 2025-04-21
 weight: 250
 ---

 **This section of the documentation contains links to external sites.
 Please be advised that these sites are not maintained by the FOLIO Documentation Group and may not be aligned with the current release of FOLIO.**

 The Users app allows you to manage user information for patrons and library staff.
 Both patrons and library staff's user records are stored in the Users app.
 There is no separate directory or app for library staff users.
-The difference between a library staff user and a patron is that the library staff user record has FOLIO permission(s), username, and password assigned to it.
+The difference between a library staff user and a patron is that the library staff user record has FOLIO permission(s), username, and  assigned to it.

 Definition of terms related to the Users app:

 - **applicationId**.
+Also referred to as **Application**.
 An attribute of a capability or capability set that identifies the platform for a FOLIO application.
+- **Application**.
+See **applicationID**.
+For Users capabilities and capability sets, the Application is *app-platform-complete*.
 - **Authorization role**.
-See **User roles** below.
+See **User role**.
 - **Capabilities**.
 Ability assigned to a user to perform an action in a FOLIO application.
 - **Capability Sets**.
 A set of individual capabilities.
 - **permissionDisplayName (OKAPI)**.
 The permission set name displayed in the Okapi platform (pre-Sunflower release).